Julia Wilkinson: 2009 Big 12 Championship

+Despite a shoulder injury in 2008 after the Olympics which required surgery, Wilkinson was instrumental in the late 2009-2010 season in A&M’s dual victory against Missouri, winning three individual events and swimming the backstroke on the first-place 200 medley relay.
+She also swam in four winning relays as the Aggies claimed the team title at the Big 12 Relays.
+She received the Big 12 Swimming of the Week Award for her performance.

+2010 NCAAs

+At the 2010 NCAA's Wilkinson became the first National Champion for Texas A&M by winning the 100 free with a time of 47.61 with swimmers from Georgia and California taking second and third.
+Her win was the first for the Aggies with a second win following from Alia Atkinson.
+Julia showed her dominating performance at the NCAAs in 2010 by taking 2nd in the 200 IM and 3rd in the 200 freestyle.

+Olympics

-2008 Olympics
+2008 Beijing Olympics

-At the 2008 Canadian Olympic Trials, she broke the Canadian national record in the women's 100 m backstroke with her time of 1:01.41, automatically qualifying for the 2008 Summer Olympics.
-She broke the same record again by swimming it in 1:00.59 at the final swimming meet before the Olympics.
+At the March-April 2008 Canadian Olympic Trials, she broke the Canadian national record in the women's 200 meter freestyle in 1:58.73.
+She broke the Canadian record in the 100 m backstroke with her time of 1:01.41, automatically qualifying for the 2008 Summer Olympics.
+She broke the same record again by swimming the 100 m in 1:00.59 at the final swimming meet before the Olympics.
 Erin Gammel previously held the record with her 1:01.93 time set in 2005.
-At the 2008 Mel Zajac, Jr. International swim meet in Vancouver, British Columbia, she broke the Canadian record for the 50 m backstroke with her time of 28.53.
 The record was previously held by Jennifer Carroll, who set it in the 2003 World Championships.
+In July 2008, Wilkinson travelled with the Canadian team for pre-training in Singapore prior to the Olympics.
+Prior to Olympic competition, Wilkinson addressed her pre-event nervousness that sometimes affected her event performance, and worked with Canadian team sports psychologist Hap Davis.

-Wilkinson became qualified to compete in the 100 m back, 200 m free, 200 m individual medley, the 4 x 100 and 4 x 200 free, and the 4 x 100 medley relays at the 2008 Summer Olympics.
+Wilkinson qualified to compete in the 100 m back, 200 m free, 200 m individual medley, the 4 x 100 and 4 x 200 free, and the 4 x 100 medley relays at the 2008 Summer Olympics, making the finals in several events.
 In the 4 × 100 m relay, her team finished 8th, compiling a record time of 3:38:32.
 She dropped the 200 m freestyle to concentrate on the 200 m individual medley.
-In the 200 m individual medley, she finished in 7th place, with a time of 2:12.43.

-At the 4 × 100 m medley race, she finished in 7th.
+In the 200 m individual medley, she finished in 7th place, with a time of 2:12.43, and in the 4 × 100 m medley event, she finished in 7th place.